 Table 8-2 okvutil Command Syntax

-Refers to any of the following commands, which are described in the subsequent sections:
+Refers to any of the following commands:

 Refers to the arguments that you pass for the accompanying command.